Get

 Are shelter dogs more difficult to train?

 It’s a myth that shelter dogs are more difficult to train and can’t fully adjust to living with a new family.
-Many shelter dogs have gentle and easygoing temperaments, and it may just take them a little extra time to get used to living in a new home.
-However, if you don’t know their history you won’t know what their triggers will be.
+Many have gentle and easygoing temperaments, and it may just take them extra time to get used to living in a new home.
+However, if you don’t know their history, you won’t know what their triggers will be.

-It’s also important to note that purebred dogs that are purchased as puppies aren’t guaranteed to be more well behaved than adopted dogs.
+It’s also important to note that purebred dogs that are purchased as puppies aren’t guaranteed to be more well-behaved than adopted dogs.
 They still need proper socialization and training and can develop challenging behaviors if they haven’t had these things.
 With any kind of dog, time and dedication to training are necessary for them to become well-behaved.
-Puppies adjust more easily to new stimuli within the socialization period that occurs between 3-14 weeks, after this period they require as much work as an older dog to adjust.
+Puppies adjust more easily to new stimuli within the socialization period that occurs between 3 and 14 weeks; after this period, they require as much work as an older dog to adjust.

 How long does it take rescue dogs to adjust to a new home?

 Many dog advocacy organizations follow the 3-3-3 rule for adopting dogs from an animal shelter or rescue.
-It can take 3 days for a dog to settle from their nervousness about transferring to a new home.
-Then, it’ll take another 3 weeks for them to settle in and feel comfortable and another 3 months to start trusting and bonding with their new family.
+It can take 3 days for a dog to settle down from their nervousness about transferring to a new home.
+Then, it’ll take another 3 weeks for them to feel comfortable and another 3 months to start trusting and bonding with their new family.

 black and white short coated dog on green grass field